Logo

 Valorem Reply's Test Automation Framework

-Valorem Reply’s automation framework has a custom library build in C# and .Net Core.
-This library has two BDD style framework focused on API testing and UI testing.
-It is generalized and can be leveraged to test across multiple projects.
+Valorem Reply's automation framework has a custom library built in C# and .NET Core.
+The library includes two BDD-style frameworks focused on API testing and UI testing.
+The framework is generalized and can be applied to test across multiple projects.
 Main features include:

-• Based on C# and MSTest and uses BDD-style keywords and flows.
+• Based on C# and MSTest, using BDD-style keywords and flows

-Our AI-powered test automation framework supporting UI and API automation helps customers to reduce the test effort and improve the speed to market by ensuring the quality of the application.
-Also having CI/CD Integration capability, tests are integrated with the ADO YAML pipelines and can be executed on nightly/deployment basis and publish the result.
+Our AI-powered test automation framework supporting UI and API automation helps customers reduce test effort and improve speed to market by ensuring the quality of the application.
+With CI/CD Integration capability, tests are integrated with ADO YAML pipelines and can be executed on a nightly or deployment basis, publishing results automatically.

 UI Framework Highlights